OneAndOnlyFinbar/DBMDataAPI/README.md

 # Installation

-Once you have downloaded the main branch unzip the `.zip` folder drag the entire folder over to your bots main directory.
+Once you have downloaded the main branch unzip the `DBMDataAPI-main.zip` folder drag the unzipped `DBMDataAPI-main` folder over to your bots main directory.
 Then install [the express node module](https://www.npmjs.com/package/express).

 # Running

-Once installed properly run `node dataApi.js` to start the api.
+Once installed properly navigate to the `DBMDataApi` folder and run `node dataApi.js` to start the api.

 # Light Documentation